NtsakoKwinika/portfolio/README.md

 # Facilitator

-# Professtional Summary
+# Professional Summary
-I am currently studying for a Bachelor of Science Mathematics and Statistics with the University of South Africa, additionally I have completed a Higher Certificate Mathematics and Statistics as well as N6 Mechanical Engineering with Tshwane South TEVT College.
-I am currently working in the education environment as a tutor and have previously worked in the logistics industry as a dispatch clerk.
-I have good communication skills have been honed through public speaking and teaching, technically proficient in mechanical draughting.
-I am seeking for opportunities as junior engineer, data analyst, and statistics.
+Experienced and committed FET Phase Mathematics and Physical Sciences educator with a strong academic background in Mathematics, Statistics, and Engineering.
+Holds a BSc in Mathematics and Statistics, a Higher Certificate in Mathematics and Statistics (UNISA), and an N6 in Mechanical Engineering.
+Founder and lead tutor at Maven Academia, where I deliver high-quality Mathematics and Physical Sciences instruction across multiple curricula including CAPS, IEB, and Cambridge, supporting diverse learner profiles and academic pathways.
+Proven ability to teach complex abstract concepts with clarity, structure, and real-world relevance, fostering analytical thinking, problem-solving skills, and examination readiness at the FET level.
+Highly skilled in lesson planning, assessment preparation, and curriculum alignment, with effective integration of digital learning platforms such as Microsoft Teams and Google Classroom.
+Recognised for strong classroom communication, learner engagement, and a results-oriented approach, with a professional commitment to academic excellence and continuous improvement in Mathematics and Science education.

 # Education
 - BSc Mathematics and Statistics | University of South Africa (currently)
-- HC Mathematics and Statistics | Universisty of South Africa ( November 2023)
+- HC Mathematics and Statistics | University of South Africa ( November 2023)
-- N6 Machenical Engineering | Tshwane South TEVT College (August 2018)
+- N6 Mechanical Engineering | Tshwane South TEVT College (August 2018)

 # Work Experience
 *Tutor at eThuta from 2021 to 2023*
-- Aiding in Mathematics and Physical Sciences for grades 10 to grade 12.
+- Teach students according to their educational needs, including the personalized planning and marking of work to be carried out by each student in accordance with school curiculumn.
+- Set appropriate, realistic yet demanding academic expectations for each student's learning, building on their prior knowledge.
 - Providing mentorship and support to high school learners as a Maths and Science Tutor.
 - Providing learners with support and assisting with setting study timetables.
+- Track student progress and use information to inform teaching and learning.
+-  Communicate effectively with the parents of students as appropriate for feedack and progress of the student.

 *Teacher Assistant at Noordwyk Secondary School from January 2021 to August 2021*
-- Assisting the teacher with setting assessments and coordinating class activities.
+- Plan and prepare carefully differentiated courses, lessons and resources that follow the school’s approach to curriculum design and implementation.
+- Contribute to the preparation of individual education plans, progress files and other reports.
+- Fostering a supportive and inclusive community where students feel empowered.
+- Collaborating with students, faculty, and families to create a vibrant and inclusive community that celebrates diversity and empowers every individual to reach their full potential.
+- Maintain discipline in accordance with the school’s procedures, and encourage good practice with regard to punctuality, behaviour, appearance, and standards of work
+- Teach students according to their educational needs, including the personalized planning and marking of work.
 - Providing mentoring and additional information to high school learners that is useful to apply to university.